ablinovsolvd/kotlin-basic-course/cource/m1-basic-unit1-program-structure.md

 The entry point of a Kotlin program is the `main` function.
 This is where the execution of a Kotlin program begins, so every Kotlin program must have this function.

-For example, in the previous topic, the following `main` function was defined:
+For example, the following `main` function was defined:

 ```kotlin
 fun main() {